Efficient Multi-Source Knowledge Transfer by Model Merging: Results

 \subsection{Performance and Efficiency Gains over aTLAS}

-For each target task, we incrementally build the merged task vector, $\Delta_{target}$, by aggregating an increasing number of source task vectors.
-For example, a single model synthesized from 16 source vectors is then independently fine-tuned 21 times - once for each distinct target task as illustrated in Figure~\ref{fig:single_point_experiment}.
-This entire process is repeated for every aggregation level, and the outcomes are averaged to produce the final performance curves.
-The parameter budgets $N$ of 10\%, 20\%, and 40\% are determined by the percentage of trainable singular values selected from each task matrix; their sum across all matrices results in total trainable parameter counts of approximately 3.6k, 7.3k, and 14.7k, respectively, in the ViT-B-32 version.
-The results demonstrate that our approach outperforms aTLAS across the entire spectrum of source task quantities on both the ViT-B-32 (illustrated in Figure~\ref{fig:vit-b-32_comparison}) and ViT-L-14 architectures (see Figure~\ref{fig:vit-l-14_comparison} in the Appendix).
+\paragraph{Vision Domain} For each target task, we incrementally build the merged task vector, $\Delta_{target}$, by aggregating an increasing number of source task vectors.
+For example, a single model synthesized from 16 source vectors is then independently fine-tuned 21 times, once for each distinct target task as illustrated in Figure~\ref{fig:vit-b-32_comparison}.
+This entire process is repeated for every aggregation level as shown on the x-axis in Figure~\ref{fig:vit-b-32_comparison}, and the outcomes are averaged to produce the final performance curves.
+The parameter budgets $N$ of 10\%, 20\%, and 40\% are determined by the percentage of trainable singular values selected from each task matrix; their sum across all matrices results in total trainable parameter counts of approximately 3.6k, 7.3k, and 14.7k, respectively, in the ViT-B-32.
+The results demonstrate that our approach outperforms aTLAS across the entire spectrum of source task quantities on both the ViT-B-32 (illustrated in the right panel of Figure~\ref{fig:vit-b-32_comparison}) and larger ViT-L-14 architectures (see Figure~\ref{fig:vit-l-14_comparison} in the Appendix).

-Our method shows higher parameter efficiency, as illustrated in Figure~\ref{fig:param_efficiency}.
-The figure compares AXIS with aTLAS, showing that for any given parameter budget, our approach yields higher average accuracy.
+\paragraph{Language Domain} AXIS consistently outperforms the aTLAS baseline on the T5-Base architecture across seven diverse NLP benchmarks, spanning all evaluated parameter budgets ($N \in \{10\%, 20\%, 40\%\}$) and source task aggregation levels.
+This demonstrates that our component-based aggregation strategy is effectively modality-agnostic and maintains its effectiveness regardless of the underlying architecture type.
+Performance comparisons for the language tasks are presented in Figure~\ref{fig:t5_base_comparison}.

+As illustrated in the left panel of Figure~\ref{fig:param_efficiency}, AXIS consistently outperforms aTLAS across all parameter budgets.
 Furthermore, the noticeably smaller shaded area for AXIS indicates a lower standard deviation, highlighting that our aggregation mechanism is more stable and less sensitive to variations in the number of source task vectors used.
-For a broader PEFT perspective, a performance comparison with LoRA~\cite{hu2022lora} and LoRA-XS~\cite{balazy2024lora} is provided in the Appendix.